virtual-kubelet/virtual-kubelet/providers/azure/README.md

 export AZURE_RG=aci-group
 ```

-### Create a service principal (OPTIONAL)
+### Create a service principal

 This creates an identity for the Virtual Kubelet ACI provider to use when provisioning
 resources on your account on behalf of Kubernetes.
+This step is optional if you are provisoning Virtual Kubelet on AKS.

 1. Create a service principal with RBAC enabled for the quickstart:
     ```cli